hampuskraft/wumpus-api/README.md

 - If `max_emoji_trailing` > 0, store the number of trailing emoji characters in `trailing_emoji`.
 - Run [Unidecode](https://pypi.org/project/Unidecode/) on the `name` to convert Unicode characters to ASCII equivalents.
 - If a character has no ASCII equivalent, replace it with the character specified in `replace_char`.
-- Strip any leading, trailing, or consecutive whitespace from the name and trim it to 32 characters.
+- Strip any leading, trailing, or consecutive whitespace from the name.
 - If `max_spaces` > 0, remove all spaces from the name if the number of spaces >= `max_spaces`.
+- If `max_single_char_spacing` > 0, join e.g. "t e s t" into "test" if the number of spaces >= `max_single_char_spacing`.
 - Collapse any consecutive characters >= `max_consecutive` into a single character.
 - Convert the name to lowercase if the number of consecutive uppercase >= `max_consecutive_upper`.
 - Dehoist the name if `dehoist` is true, removing any leading non-alphanumeric characters.
 - Prepend the name with the leading emoji characters, if any.
 - Append the name with the trailing emoji characters, if any.
+- Trim the name to 32 characters if it still exceeds the limit.
 - If the name is empty, use the `fallback_name`.

 #### Member Structure